 There are a range of therapies to treat anxiety psychologically such as:

-- Cognitive behavioural therapy (CBT) – to help you to understand your behaviour and how to gain control
+- Cognitive behavioral therapy (CBT) – to help you to understand your behavior and how to gain control

 - Deep breathing exercises – breathing with attention and concentration